Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

   * Intersection precision is used by intersection algorithms.
   * Approximation precision is used by approximation algorithms.
   * Parametric precision gets a parametric space precision from a 3D  precision.
   * *Infinite* returns a high number that can be considered to  be infinite.
-Use *-Infinite* for a high negative number.
+Use <i>-Infinite</i> for a high negative number.

 @subsubsection occt_occt_fcug_4_7_2 Standard Precision values This package provides a set of real space precision values  for algorithms.
 The real space precisions are designed for precision to *0.1*  nanometers.
 The only unit available is the millimeter.
 The parametric precisions are derived from the real  precisions by the *Parametric* function.
 This applies a scaling factor which  is the length of a tangent to the curve or the surface.
 You, the user, provide  this length.
-There is a default value for a curve with *[0,1]* parameter  space and a length less than 100 meters.
+There is a default value for a curve with <i>[0,1]</i> parameter  space and a length less than 100 meters.
 The geometric packages provide Parametric precisions for the  different types of curves.
 The *Precision* package provides methods to test whether a  real number can be considered to be infinite.

 #### Precision::Angular

 This method is used to compare two angles.
-Its current value is *Epsilon(2 *  PI) *i.e. the smallest number *x *such that *2*PI + x *is  different of *2* PI*.
+Its current value is *Epsilon(2 *  PI)* i.e. the smallest number *x* such that *2*PI + x* is  different of *2\*PI*.

 It can be used to check confusion  of two angles as follows:
 _Abs(Angle1  - Angle2) < Precision::Angular()_

 It is also possible to check parallelism  of two vectors (_Vec_ from _gp_) as follows _V1.IsParallel(V2,Precision::Angular())_

 Note that *Precision::Angular()* can be used on both  dot and cross products because for small angles the *Sine* and the *Angle* are equivalent.
-So to test if two directions of type *gp\*_\*Dir* are  perpendicular, it is legal to use the following code:
+So to test if two directions of type *gp_Dir* are  perpendicular, it is legal to use the following code:
 _Abs(D1 * D2) < Precision::Angular()_

 #### Precision::Confusion